Frequently Asked Questions

 - Try to eat as healthfully as you can.
 Taking in less fat before your surgery will make your surgery and recovery easier.

-Can my family and friends help me through this process?
+Can my family & friends help me through this process?

 We strongly encourage you to get your family and personal support network involved in your decision to pursue weight-loss surgery.
 They can help you through the decision by acting as a supportive sounding board.
 They can help you make good food choices and recover to your normal activities postoperatively.